Skip to main content

 It’s impossible to visit Ibiza Town and not see Dalt Vila, the walls of the fortified old town rise up above the rest of the streets leading the eye ever upwards to the Cathedral perched at the summit, over looking the port, the new town and out...

-There is so much to see and experience in Ibiza.
-Dramatic landscapes, prehistoric settlements, medieval castles and a magnificent cathedral are just a few of the reasons why visitors keep returning.
+There is so much to do in Ibiza - here are just a few reasons visitors keep returning.

 A visit to some wonderful art on the south west coast of Ibiza